ritik-sa0201/cses_Solutions/README.md

-# cses_Solutions
-Solutions to the CSES Problem Set implemented in C++.
-This repository contains my personal implementations of algorithms and data structures while solving problems from CSES .
-The goal is to practice competitive programming, strengthen problem-solving skills, and maintain a structured archive of solutions.
+# 📝 CSES Problem Set Solutions

+This repository contains my solutions to the [CSES Problem Set](https://cses.fi/problemset/), written in **C++**.
+The CSES problem set is one of the best collections of competitive programming problems, covering topics like **sorting, searching, dynamic programming, graphs, trees, string algorithms, and mathematics**.

+---

+## 📌 Goals
+- Strengthen problem-solving skills through structured practice.
+- Build a clean archive of solved problems for revision.
+- Improve coding speed and mastery of algorithms.

+---

+## 📂 Structure
+The repository is organized according to the sections from CSES: